TobitSoftware/chayns-toolkit/README.md

 }
 ```

-A JavaScript/TypeScript file in the `src/` directory with one of the following
+You need a JavaScript/TypeScript file in the `src/` directory with one of the
-names will be the entry point for your bundle:
+following names as the entry point to your bundle:

 -   `index.js`
 -   `index.jsx`